Hinchaw History, Family Crest & Coats of Arms

 Hinchaw is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the settlement of Henshaw in Northumberland, or in the settlement of Henshaw in Prestbury, which is in the county of Cheshire.
 The surname Hinchaw belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Hinchaw family

 Important Dates for the Hinchaw family

 This web page shows only a small excerpt of our Hinchaw research.
-Another 139 words (10 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hinchaw History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hinchaw History in all our PDF Extended History products and printed products wherever possible.

 Hinchaw Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hinchaw has been recorded under many different variations, including Henshaw, Henshall, Henshawe and others.

 Early Notables of the Hinchaw family (pre 1700)